qucosa/qucosa-vagrant/README.md

 4. Connect your browser to http://`IP_OF_VM`:8080/fedora and see the Repository Description Page.

+## Cache support

+The file has support for [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) to speed up package download.
+You can install `vagrant-cachier` simply with ```$ vagrant plugin install vagrant-cachier```.
+Check the project website for detailed information.

 # Known Issues

 ## VirtualBox Guest Additions not installed or outdated